snobu/azure-iot-workshop/README.md

 └── packet-capture    # A raw packet capture for HTTP, AMQP and MQTT after TLS decryption
 ```

+The DevKitState Device Twin demo is available at https://github.com/DevKitExamples/DevKitState.

 The hands-on lab is available at https://github.com/snobu/azureiothol201.

 Unless otherwise noted, all C# code in this repo runs on .NET Core.